subugoe/gro-solr_docker/README.md

 This Docker image can be used to have a local Instance of the [Grid.ac](https://grid.ac/) (Global Research Identifier Database) data.
 This way you can even query the data offline.
+During the build of the image it is figured out which is the latest version of the data.
+If the latest revision can’t be found the build will fail.

 Usage
 -----